 These turkey meatloaves are a great option for meal prepping; here’s how to meal prep with these:

-I recommend adding 2-3 of the mini meatloaves to a tupperware container along with a medley of your favorite roasted vegetables.
+I recommend adding 2-3 of the mini meatloaves to a meal prep container along with a medley of your favorite roasted vegetables.
 This will keep for 3-4 days and is a healthy, veggie packed meal prep.

 Turkey Meatloaf Tips:

 - Sautéing vegetables adds an amazing flavor to these turkey meatloaves while also keeping a perfect texture.

 - Don’t over-mix the meat: once the ground turkey has been added it, gently mix the mixture with your hands just long enough so everything has been incorporated.
 Over-mixing will create denser loaves.